jnozzi/cocoadev.com/markdown/OpenRecentDocument.md

 Hi,

-I want to trap (General/NSDocumentController) _openRecentDocument in my document based application.
+I want to trap (NSDocumentController) _openRecentDocument in my document based application.

 I known that this function is private but can I do that ?